Maja Salvador: 2009–2014: Rising star

 Salvador experienced career expansion after playing several minor and supporting roles.
 She became the leading lady of Sam Milby during the 11th installment of the Precious Hearts Romances series.
 She, along with Milby, starred in the series entitled Impostor (2010).
 Shortly after, Salvador got another leading role in the miniseries of Wansapanataym entitled Inday sa Balitaw (2010).
 Salvador played the title role in the inspirational family drama film, Thelma (2011).
 She received 2 awards for the category of Best Actress for the film.
 Besides that, Salvador was also nominated twice.

 She then became part of the cast in Minsan Lang Kita Iibigin (2011).
 Reuniting with her Nagsimula sa Puso leading man, Coco Martin, Salvador also starred with Andi Eigenmann, Martin del Rosario and veteran actress Lorna Tolentino.
 The series made Salvador's profile grow even more.
 After the successful finale of Minsan Lang Kita Iibigin, Salvador joined the cast of My Binondo Girl (2011–2012) as an antagonist, reuniting for her First Day High co-star Kim Chiu.
 She played the role of Amber Dionisio, a rival of Jade (Chiu).
 Salvador then starred in the film My Cactus Heart (2012) with Xian Lim and Matteo Guidicelli, who she once starred with in the comedy-romance television series My Binondo Girl.

 Shortly after My Cactus Heart, Salvador then became part of the cast in the anthology comedy film 24/7 in Love (2012).
 For her part in the film, Salvador was paired up with actor, Diether Ocampo.
 Their part in the film is about an officer worker (Salvador) and her boss (Ocampo) who then fall in love.
 The film involved showing some nude scenes including Diether Ocampo's posterior showing with Salvador in the room.
 She then returned to television and starred in another installment of the Precious Hearts Romances series.
 Salvador was once again the starring role and the series was entitled Lumayo Ka Man Sa Akin (2012).
 She starred alongside Jason Abalos and Patrick Garcia.

 Salvador then paired up with Kim Chiu, Xian Lim and Enchong Dee in the critically acclaimed prime time television series Ina, Kapatid, Anak (2012–2013).
-Portraying the role of Margaux Marasigan, she plays the main anti-heroine of the series.
+Portraying the role of Margaux Marasigan, she plays the main antagonist-turned-anti-heroine of the series.
 The series scored a great beginner rating of 25.8%, while the finale episode showed great appreciation from viewers garnering a 42.9% final episode.
 Following her successful portrayal in the series, Salvador received two nominations for Best Drama Actress for her role as Margaux.
 After Ina, Kapatid, Anak, Salvador did another comedy film and collaborated with Paulo Avelino and Jake Cuenca in Status: It's Complicated (2013), a remake of the 1979 comedy Salawahan.